-In Volume 1, the Authority noted that customers and their representative groups had concerns about the lack of involvement in the planning of future renewals expenditure.
+In the Draft Report, the Authority noted customers' concerns about the lack of involvement in the planning of future renewals expenditure has been raised by irrigators and their representatives.

-The Authority recommends that there be a legislative requirement for SunWater to consult with its customers about any changes to its service standards and proposed renewals expenditure program.
+The Authority recommended that there be a legislative requirement for SunWater to consult with its customers about any changes to its service standards and proposed renewals expenditure program.
 SunWater should also be required to submit the service standards and renewals expenditure program to irrigators for comment whenever they are amended and that irrigators' comments be documented and published on SunWater's website and provided to the Authority.